donjpierce/traffic/README.md

 An abstract and minimilist traffic simulation, using OpenStreetMaps and OSMnx, can simulate traffic on any road network from OSM.
 By using a Keras three-layer, linear learning architecture, with TensorFlow backend, an optimization algorithm can be implemented for one car in the system.
 This car will learn its pre-configured route to shortest-time by trying an alternate route which avoids apparent obstacles (such as traffic lights or heavy traffic).
-The learning algorithm uses Q-learning with epsilon-greedy techniques, and a dynamic reward table based on a car's time-to-complete.
+The learning algorithm uses Q-learning with epsilon-greedy techniques, and a dynamic reward scheme based on a car's time-to-complete.

 Usage: